joshua8541/CarND-LaneLines-P1-BoLi/README.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be that no lines might not be detected in some frames.
+Actually, there is a trade-off between the accuracy and the smoothness.
+If I was more conservative on setting the parameters of Hough transform function, more noise would be introduced to lower the accuracy.
+However, if I was more strict on it, there might be no lines detected.

-Another shortcoming could be ...
+Another shortcoming could be that it's kind of very tricky to set the parameters for hough transform, and even the region of interest.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to track the lanes detected in the previous frame if lanes were missing in the current frame.

-Another potential improvement could be to ...
+Another potential improvement could be to the efficiency of the python code.
+I don't have too much experience on Python.
+For example, the code rewriting of draw_lines() could be greatly optimized by using the np.array and other libraries.